airtype/restfulapi/README.md

 This plugin is still considered to be in early development.
 Use with caution.
 If you see something wrong, please create an issue or feel free to fork and make a pull request.

 ## Known Issues
-The only validator to actually exist at this time is the `EntryValidator`.
+* The only validator to actually exist at this time is the `EntryValidator`.
 The rest will be available soon.
+* The `action` url parameter is not fully mature and will probably be refactored in the future.